 If you are using the RS-422A interface, you can communicate with the host system directly, i.e. without modems.
-The maximum length of the communication (shielded, twisted, and paired) cable for this type of interface is 1.2 kilometers (4000 feet).
+The maximum length of the communication (shielded, twisted, and paired) cable when using this interface is 1.2 kilometers (4000 feet).